 People are running.
 Getting away from some danger.
-We are already on the metal stairs though.
-There is nothing we can do but travel slowly down.
-Two fool passengers being carried at leisurely pace closer and closer towards a discarded suitcase left at the bottom of the escalator.
+But we are already on the moving metal stairs though.
+There is nothing we can do but travel slowly down, two fool passengers being carried at leisurely pace closer and closer towards a discarded suitcase left at the bottom of the escalator.

 “Clear the station!” shouts the stout white haired, red faced, man in his orange London Underground bib.